-The road map came amid Palestinian warnings against writing off the right of return, and its lack of a specific vision for the final solution, and the nature of the Palestinian state, its borders, its powers, and its surface area.
-The only new thing about the plan was the demand to implement Israeli commitments in parallel and not subsequently, and a moratorium on settlement building.
-However, the Israeli side impeded the plan with 14 reservations, including refusing to commit to a specific timetable, demanding an end to Palestinian "violence," and trusting the US alone to implement the plan rather than the Quartet.
+the US alone to implement the plan rather than the Quartet.
 Israel rejected the inclusion of the Arab Peace Initiative, the basis of the peace plan, and wanted the priority to be the security issue, with a de-militarized Palestinian state established after the final agreement and direct negotiations.
-It refused to freeze settlement building, acknowledge the right of return of Palestinian refugees, and refused to return to the status quo of before the Aqsa Intifadah in September 2000.
+It refused to freeze settlement building, acknowledge the right of return of Palestinian refugees, and refused to return to the status quo of before al-Aqsa Intifadah in September 2000.103

-Ultimately, the road map was an ideal way for Israel to prolong the negotiations, while deepening the existing imbalance in its favor.
+Ultimately, the Road Map was an ideal way for Israel to prolong the negotiations, while deepening the existing imbalance in its favor.

 The same Israeli approach was taken towards the Arab peace initiative, which was declared at the Beirut summit in 2002, and formed the basis of Arab diplomacy concerning Palestine.
-Israel initially rejected the initiative, before agreeing to deal with it as a group of ideas for negotiations, provided that the
+Israel initially rejected the initiative, before agreeing to deal with it as a group of ideas for negotiations, provided that the Arabs change some of the clauses described as sensitive for Israel, and to expand the scope of the talks to include other countries.104